swallowcamel/nancywiki/Bootstrapper.md

 }
 ```

+##Finding the right bootstrapper

+When the application starts up it looks for a bootstrapper one thats not made by Nancy but by you.
+If it doesn't find one it uses the `DefaultNancyBootstrapper`.
+You can only have __one__ bootstrapper per application.
+But when it finds more then one Nancy tries to be smart, and looks if one inherits from the other.
+When that is the case Nancy chooses the __most-derived__ bootstrapper.

+This can be useful when you have several Nancy application that all use the same base bootstrapper settings.
+But they have some bootstrapper setting specific for some of the application.

 ## Using AutoRegister

 Part of the [Super-Duper-Happy-Path](https://github.com/NancyFx/Nancy/wiki/Introduction), when you use TinyIoC, is `AutoRegister`.
 Which allows you to piggyback on the IoC-Container, letting you define your own dependencies, that live next to Nancy's.
 For example injecting your own dependencies into a NancyModule.